Barge traffic moves after another Mississippi River snarl

 Taxpayers also share some of the drought’s financial burden.
 The U.S. Army Corps of Engineers has dredged the river almost nonstop since the start of the drought with equipment costing as much as $85,000 per day, Corps spokesman Kavanaugh Breazeale said.

-Dredging removes the silt that falls to the bottom of the river - a problem that accelerates as water levels drop.
-The Corps must keep the channels at least nine feet deep (2.7 metres) and 300 feet (91.4 metres) wide for safe passage of vessels.

-Conditions were expected to improve in the short-term near Greenville, where the Coast Guard projects the river will rise about one foot (30.5 cm) by Monday.
+Conditions were expected to get worse in the short-term near Greenville, where the river was projected to drop almost one foot by Monday, according to the forecast on the Coast Guard website on Wednesday.

-But it forecasts a one foot (30.5 cm) decrease by Monday in Memphis, which has had its own headaches this summer.
-On Aug.
-9, the American Queen steamboat - a multilevel passenger vessel carrying some 300 pleasure passengers - got stuck near Memphis.
+The Coast Guard site projected a half-foot decrease by Monday in Memphis, which has had its own headaches this summer.
+On August 9, the American Queen steamboat - a multilevel passenger vessel carrying some 300 pleasure passengers - got stuck near Memphis.

-The river there could hit 10 feet (3 metres) below baseline by Wednesday, the Coast Guard said.
-That is nearing the historic low set in 1988 when river traffic came to a halt and an estimated $1 billion in revenue was lost.
-(Editing by Colleen Jenkins, Greg McCune and Vicki Allen)

-Note: (This story is corrected with forecast in Aug.
-23 story for water levels near Greenville and Memphis in paragraphs 18 and 19)